 Overnight, dinner, bed and breakfast at the Kirkwall Hotel.

-Day 7, 22 July: Kirkwell to the Isle of Skye
+Day 7, 22 July: Kirkwall to the Isle of Skye

-This morning transfer to Stromness and take the ferry to Scrabster.
+9:00A depart hotel to Stromness and take the ferry to Scrabster.
+(Buy lunch on board.)

 Day 8, 23 July: Skye